michel-tricot/embedded-test/README.md

-# 🚀 Airbyte Embedded Widget Demo - Turborepo Monorepo
+# 🚀 Airbyte Embedded Widget Demo

 **Experience the power of Airbyte's Embedded Widget in action!**

-This is a Turborepo-powered monorepo containing the Airbyte Embedded Widget demo with multiple frontend implementations: Vanilla JavaScript, React, and Next.js.
+This is a Turborepo-powered monorepo containing the Airbyte Embedded Widget demo with multiple frontend implementations:
+- Vanilla JavaScript
+- React
+- Next.js

 ## ⚡ 2-Minute Quick Start